department-of-veterans-affairs/vets-api/docs/setup/rswag_setup.md

 ### Misc details

+- Make sure that if you are creating any resources (FactoryBot or otherwise) they happen lazily (ie inside a `let`, `before`, or `it`).
+If you put them inside the `response` block (or anywhere else that gets evaluated on load) Rspec will evaluate and run them when it is loading all the files up for a suite run - and then because they were not created in the typical way they won't get cleaned up properly at the end of the spec run...
+This can lead to confusion if you use specific counts of that resource anywhere else in your specs.

-How to add multiple request bodies and responses to Rswag examples (examples truncated for brevity):
+- How to add multiple request bodies and responses to Rswag examples (examples truncated for brevity):

 ```ruby